colinhofer/tadpoles/README.md

 - **Readable Dataframe Schemas & Transormation**: Tadpoles model classes are easy to write and understand, making complex polars dataframe transformations simpler to code.

 - **Column Derivation**: Tadpoles derives columns based on specified expressions, streamlining the process of ingesting complex data structures.
-Column derivation is done in groups only for expressions with available sources, allowing derived that reference other derived columns.
+Column expressions are chained in groups only for expressions with available source columns, allowing derived columns to reference other derived columns.

 - **Nothing but Polars**: Built as an extension of the Polars library, Tadpoles has no other dependencies.
 Tadpoles takes advantage of Polars laziness when deriving columns, compiling the full expression before collecting.